ehmicky/modern-errors/docs/plugins/bugs.md

 _Plugin_: [`modern-errors-bugs`](https://github.com/ehmicky/modern-errors-bugs)

-The `bugs` option includes a bug reports URL in error messages.
+The `bugs` option appends a bug reports URL to error messages.

 Although any error class can use it, it is especially useful with [`UnknownError`](#unknown-errors).

 ```js